kaizhu256/node-swgg/README.md

 - add cached version crudGetManyByQueryCached
 - none

-#### changelog for v2017.11.20
+#### changelog for v2018.1.12
-- npm publish 2017.11.20
+- npm publish 2018.1.12
-- add param operation['x-swgg-consumes0'], operation['x-swgg-notRequired'], and operation['x-swgg-required']
-- add operation['x-swgg-consumes0'] = 'application/xml' support for wechat-pay
-- allow function dbRowListRandomCreate to recurse objects and stop with modeSubdoc flag
-- disable submit-button on input-validation-error
-- fix in.body parameter not showing validation-error-message
-- update ui to show required attribute only in 'name and desscription' section
-- use textarea for string (json)
+- do not auto-fill input if default value is null
+- remove unused datatable link
 - none

 #### this package requires